traefik/hub/api-management/1-getting-started/README.md

 Without Traefik Hub, an API can be deployed with an `Ingress`, an `IngressRoute` or an `HTTPRoute`.

-In this tutorial, APIs are implemented using a simple JSON server in Go; the source code is [here](https://github.com/traefik/hub-preview/tree/main/src/api-server/).
+In this tutorial, APIs are implemented using a JSON server in Go; the source code is [here](https://github.com/traefik/hub-preview/tree/main/src/api-server/).

-Let's deploy a [simple weather app](https://github.com/traefik/hub-preview/blob/main/src/manifests/weather-app.yaml) exposing an API.
+Let's deploy a [weather app](https://github.com/traefik/hub-preview/blob/main/src/manifests/weather-app.yaml) exposing an API.

 ```shell
 kubectl apply -f src/manifests/weather-app.yaml